Captain Stephen McGregor (1908–1944)

 I only wish I could see you go, as recorded in this book; sabres flashing in the sun, [pennants] fluttering in the breeze.

+Between March and May 1944, the 461st went on maneuvers three times to practice their role in the upcoming invasion.
 A 461st Amphibian Truck Company morning report stated that the unit “Debarked 1900, 4 May 44, Slapton Sands, Maneuver Area to perform a problem.”
-Presumably, that was during Exercise Fabius I, a rehearsal for the Omaha Beach landing.
+Presumably, that was Exercise Fabius I, a rehearsal for the Omaha Beach landing.

-A diagram of planned units for Omaha Beach showed the elements of the 461st scheduled to land at Dog Red beginning around three hours into the invasion and Easy Green about four hours into the invasion.
+A diagram of planned units for Omaha Beach showed elements of the 461st scheduled to land at two sectors: Dog Red beginning around three hours into the invasion and Easy Green about four hours into the invasion.

-The 461st moved to Camp “D” in Dorchester, England on May 15, 1944 and boarded L.S.T.s (Landing Ship, Tank) at Portland Harbour, England on June 1.
+The 461st moved to Camp “D” in Dorchester, England, on May 15, 1944, to stage before boarding the invasion fleet.
+They boarded L.S.T.s (Landing Ship, Tank) at Portland Harbour, England, on June 1, 1944.
 All five company officers and 153 enlisted men shipped out from Portland at 1500 hours on June 5, 1944.

 Captain Hopkinson wrote Alice McGregor a letter the following day: